oh-my-fish/theme-budspencer/README.md

 # Barracuda theme (for fish in Termux terminal)

-This is basically a fork of [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer), which means it keeps all it's awesome features.
-I just added a few things to adjust it to mobile devices.
+This theme is a fork of [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer), which means it keeps almost all it's awesome features.

-I also made a few visual changes taking advantage of Powerline Symbols.
+Some fancy visual changes has been done taking advantage of Powerline Symbols.

-This is:
+Barracuda is in essence:

 > A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow